dilumpeiris/gnome-engine-opengl-cpp/README.md

 ## Usage

-Since GnomeEngine is a single header library, you just need to include the header file:
+Since GnomeEngine is a single header library, you just need to include the header file (with the required dependencies installed):

 ```cpp
 #include "GnomeEngine.h"  // That's it!
 Everything is included